Ameya-Shinde/Geekster-Contest/Readme.md

 * VS Code

 ## Installation
-1. Clone this repository using - git clone https://github.com/Ameya-Shinde/Geekster-Contest.git
+1. Clone the repository: Open your terminal or command prompt and enter the following command to clone the repository to your local machine: git clone https://github.com/Ameya-Shinde/Geekster-Contest.git
 2. Install VS Code.
-3. Open the cloned local repository folder in your VS Code.
+3. Launch VS Code on your computer.
+Then, go to File > Open and navigate to the location where you cloned the repository in the previous step.
+Select the folder and click "Open" to open it in VS Code.
-4. All the images are available in the "ref" folder.
+4. Within the repository folder, you should find a folder named "ref."
+This folder contains all the images related to the project.
+5. Enjoy exploring the contents of the repository and working with VS Code!

 ## Usage
-1. User gets detailed information on the course.
-2. Curriculum is available for download via "Download the Curriculum" button.
-3. Users can login or sign-up using the "Login" button.
-4. (For Mobile Users) To get the best experience please use the "Desktop site" feature of your mobile browsers.
+1. Detailed Course Information: The website provides comprehensive information about the course, including a detailed overview and learning objectives.
+You will find all the necessary details to understand what the course entails and how it can benefit you.
+2. Curriculum Download: To access the complete curriculum, we offer a convenient "Download the Curriculum" button.
+By clicking on this button, users can easily download the curriculum in a format such as PDF or Word.
+This allows you to review the curriculum at your own pace, even offline, and get a deeper understanding of the topics covered.
+3. User Login and Sign-Up: If you are interested in enrolling in the course or accessing additional resources, we provide a user login feature.
+Simply click on the "Login" button to access the login page.
+Existing users can enter their credentials to log in, while new users have the option to sign up and create an account.
+By logging in or signing up, you can gain access to exclusive content, course materials, and updates tailored to your needs.
+4. Mobile User Experience: For optimal browsing on mobile devices, we recommend using the "Desktop site" feature available in most mobile browsers.
+This feature allows you to switch to the desktop version of the website, providing a more immersive and feature-rich experience.

 ## Features
-* Informative cards for simple understanding.
-* "fit-content" is used on cards box so that the cards are clearly readable at any resolution even when opened on mobile devices.
+* Informative Cards for Simple Understanding: We have designed the website to feature informative cards that present information in a clear and concise manner.
+The cards provide a user-friendly format for quick and simple understanding of the content.
+* "fit-content" for Readability on Any Resolution: To ensure optimal readability on various devices and screen resolutions, we have implemented the "fit-content" property on the cards box.
+This allows the cards to adjust their size dynamically based on the content they contain.
+As a result, the text and visuals on the cards remain easily readable, even when the website is accessed on mobile devices.
+By utilizing "fit-content," we prioritize a consistent and user-friendly experience for all users, regardless of their device or screen size.

 ## Design Flow
 1. Header